Facebook Tips & Strategies

 The Golden Rule of Reposting: Tags and Privacy Settings

 Before getting into the steps, it's important to understand Facebook's rules.
-Your ability to share someone's Story comes down to two things: their privacy settings and whether they've tagged you.
+Your ability to share someone's Story depends on two factors: their privacy settings and whether they've tagged you.

 In short, if a user has a private profile or has disabled sharing options, you won't be able to directly reshare their Story.
 Facebook does this to protect user privacy.
 The easiest way to repost a story is when someone directly tags your profile in it.
 This action serves as implicit permission, signaling to Facebook that the user wants you to see the Story and be able to share it.